NorthCoastChurch/IT-Policy/Policy-21-Server-Security.md

 **Responsibilities**

-North Coast Church’s VP of IT has the overall responsibility for the confidentiality, integrity, and availability of North Coast Church data.
+North Coast Church’s Director of IT has the overall responsibility for the confidentiality, integrity, and availability of North Coast Church data.

 Other IT staff members, under the direction of the Director of IT, are responsible for following the procedures and policies within IT.